The Flag®-tag – The definition of a high affinity protein tag

 |Typical protein yield per ml resin||0.6-1 mg/ml||3-4 mg/ml|

 The Rho1D4 tag and its matching antibody were actually discovered 5 years prior to the Flag® tag in 1983 by Molday and MacKenzie (12).
-However its use for protein purification has only been on the rise for the last couple of years (13, 14) which is in clear conjunction with an increased demand in purified membrane proteins and the facilitated production thereof.
+However, its use for protein purification has only been on the rise for the last couple of years (13, 14) which is in clear conjunction with increased demand for purified membrane proteins and the facilitated production thereof.

 As table 2 presents, the Rho1D4 tag is superior to the Flag®Tag in every category that is important for protein purification via affinity tag.
 With its incredible specificity paired with an even higher protein yield, the Rho1D4 tag is the best option for membrane protein purification.

-The specificity is the Flag® tag’s strongest feature.
+The specificity is the Flag®-tag’s strongest feature.
 Our data here at Cube Biotech, however, suggest that the Rho1D4 antibody’s dissociation constant (KD) is five times higher than the KD of a quality Flag® tag antibody applying equal conditions.
-In summary, the specificity of a Rho1D4 tagged protein to its antibody is 5 times higher than of a Flag®tagged protein.
+In summary, the specificity of a Rho1D4 tagged protein to its antibody is 5 times higher than that of a Flag®-tagged protein.

-Increased specificity usually corresponds with decreased protein yields when it comes to affinity tag based protein purification.
+Increased specificity usually corresponds with decreased protein yields when it comes to affinity tag-based protein purification.
 But not in this case.
 The average protein yield using the Rho1D4 affinity tag correctly is 3 to 4 mg of protein per 1 ml of used purification resin or magnetic bead.
-This is 3 to 4 times higher than the highest possible protein yield of a Flag® tag based protein purification.
+This is 3 to 4 times higher than the highest possible protein yield of Flag®-tag-based protein purification.

 3. Example Cloning Strategy - Can also be downloaded as a PDF file